Devils Hole: Description

-Similar studies had been done in Devils Hole but are no longer permitted due to the endangered status of the Devils Hole pupfish.
+There had been similar studies in Devil's Hole, but these are no longer permitted due to the endangered status of the Devils Hole pupfish.
 Cleaning and disinfection of diving equipment, climbing gear, cameras, etc. using hot water and Steramine followed by at least 30 days of air-drying is required by the National Park Service to prevent contamination of the underwater ecosystem.

 On September 19, 2022, a seiche reaching 4 ft occurred at Devils Hole after a 7.6-magnitude earthquake hit western Mexico, about 1500 mi away.
-Seiches were also observed in the cave after powerful earthquakes in 2012, 2018 and 2019.
+Seiches were also observed in the cave after powerful earthquakes in 2012, 2018, 2019, and 2024.

 Devils Hole Cave

 Located 650 ft north of Devils Hole is a separate cave system called Devils Hole Cave (#2).
 It was first explored underwater to a depth of 70 ft by divers from the Southwestern Speleological Society in February 1961.
 It had been described as being shaped like a boot with fallen rock restriction at the 50 ft level leading to a narrow pool of 93 F water.
 Since no sunlight reaches the water, algae cannot grow and no fish species are found.

 On the surface, the cave openings are connected to Devils Hole by an access road and covered with a locked metal grate.
 Below ground, a passable deepwater connection to Devils Hole has been theorized but remains undiscovered.